khaleelclark/CEN4802/README.md

 # CEN4802
-Software Integration, Configuration, and Testing Project
+This is my work for my Software Integration, Configuration, and Testing (CEN4802) Course for the Fall 2025 Semester.